Person Centred Counselling in Edinburgh

-Person centred counselling is the provision of talking therapy using a listening model with non judgemental approach and non interpretation.
+Person centred counselling is the provision of non clinical talking therapy using a humanistic listening model with non judgmental approach and non interpretation.
+There is no treatment, it is not therapy.

 Counsellors are often told in training that they have two ears and one mouth and to use them in that proportion.
 Therefore the focus is on providing a safe listening space for clients to present and discuss their issues and problems and feelings.